Singapore Public Holidays 2025: Updated Celebrations & Dates

 Hari Raya Haji

-• Day is spent praying at the mosque and sharing of one’s wealth with the less privileged
+• The day is spent praying at the mosque and sharing one’s wealth with the less privileged

 • Usually celebrated with bazaars